Help2Pay Review

 Compliance Context

 Limited published security posture.
-No PCI DSS attestation visible — the flow does not handle card data, which reduces but does not eliminate the PCI surface area for the merchant-facing portal and dashboard.
-No published SOC 2 Type II, ISO 27001 or equivalent.
-No tier-1 payment-services license (FCA, MAS, Bappebti, Bank Negara Malaysia).
-The Merchant Risk Guarantee is positioned as the core risk-protection product — a one-time funds-back guarantee against confirmed fraud — but it is a commercial commitment from a BVI-registered entity, not a regulator-enforced consumer protection scheme.
-The active "Fraudster Spotted" warning on the official site about groups impersonating Help2Pay logo and identity to approach merchants in scam attempts is a real ongoing operational risk and a sign that the brand itself sits in a contested security environment.
+There is no PCI DSS attestation visible (the flow does not handle card data, which reduces but does not eliminate the PCI surface area for the merchant-facing portal and dashboard), no published SOC 2 Type II, ISO 27001 or equivalent, and no tier-1 payment-services license (FCA, MAS, Bappebti, Bank Negara Malaysia).
+The Merchant Risk Guarantee is positioned as the core risk-protection product, a one-time funds-back guarantee against confirmed fraud, but it is a commercial commitment from a BVI-registered entity rather than a regulator-enforced consumer protection scheme.
+Brand impersonation in the SE Asia high-risk-PSP space is a documented ongoing operational risk, where scam groups have historically approached merchants pretending to represent regional PSPs including Help2Pay, copying logos and identities.
 Operators should verify any inbound sales contact through the official help2pay.com domain and not respond to unsolicited outreach claiming Help2Pay affiliation.

 About Help2Pay: Company Background